 Answer:

-// Define your storage account name and key
+// Define your storage account name, container name, and blob name

 string accountName = "<storage-account-name>";